 - Cool Airship: By Wrath of the Lich King, gnomish engineers developed large airships that were used over Icecrown before getting enough to to use in just about every major campaign in Cataclysm, with the Skyfire being the ship famous for taking down Deathwing.
 It would later lead the Alliance's initial forces into Pandaria.

 - Divided We Fall: Basically the reason why the Third War ended so terribly for the Alliance as a whole.
-Once the threat of the Horde was taken care of, most of the human kingdoms left the Alliance for one reason or another.
-So when the Scourge descimated Lordaeron, the kingdom stood more or less alone.
-Quel'thalas had also all but left the Alliance until Arthas ran through and destroyed their kingdom.
+Once the threat of the Horde was taken care of, must of the Alliance members left for one reason or another

 - Fantastic Racism: Humans, Dwarves and Gnomes (As well as Worgen, who used to be Human) have fought multiple wars against the Orcs and Trolls, leading to deep-seated hatreds, which are understandable to a degree.
 The Draenei suffered even more at Orc hands, and had the Blood elves kidnap and leach the power of one of the beings they worship, and Orcs killed one of the Night Elve's demigods.
 Alot of the Alliance reason for confrontational acts against the Horde lies in either racism or the Horde provoking them.